gashok13193/DevOps-Docs/Kubernetes/Monitor said OK.md

-# 📊 Monitor Said OK — Monitoring & Health Check Guide
+# 📊 Monitoring Said OK — Monitoring & Health Check Guide

 A comprehensive guide to monitoring systems, health checks, and status reporting in modern infrastructure.

 ---

-## ✅ What Does "Monitor Said OK" Mean?
+## ✅ What Does "Monitoring Said OK" Mean?

 When a monitoring system reports **"OK"**, it indicates that: